strbrgr/jochen/content/posts/road-to-512kb.md

   - post
   - performance
 ---
 A year ago I built my website using SvelteKit as it was the only Frontend framework that I haven't touched.
-Once I had my first release out I revisited my decision.
+After a bit I revisited my decision.

 I'm fascinated by performance and optimizations of systems.
 My website is and will always be static.
 I don't need to handle user interaction that exceeds routing.
 Might SvelteKit and JavaScript be the wrong tools?

 ## Finding the right tool

 Over time I played with the thought of how much I could reduce the build size of my website.
-Pretty much at the same time, I discovered the [512KB Club](https://512kb.club/).
+At the same time I discovered the [512KB Club](https://512kb.club/).
 I set myself the goal to get my website to under 10kB.

 ### First assessment